 "If she were a nice, pretty child, one might compassionate her forlornness; but one really cannot care for such a little toad as that."

 Charlotte Brontė's narrator and protagonist, like many a youthful Dickens protagonist, is the epitome of spunk.
 But Jane Eyre is also female, a young girl to begin with and a young woman for much of the novel.
 And her sex makes a big difference.
-Jane is slight, plain, and gentle by disposition, like any serious heroine of her time—so when she kicks back against her persecutors, as she does at least twice in the early going of Jane Eyre, it's enough to make one want to cheer.
+Jane is slight, plain, and gentle by disposition, like any serious heroine of her time—so when she kicks back against her persecutors, as she does at least twice in the early going of Jane Eyre, it's enough to make you want to cheer.
 It must have been particularly surprising and refreshing in Brontė's own time.

-It also wins us over to Jane as a character, and makes more credible her boldness and independence when she later finds herself in unusual situations.
+It also wins us over to Jane as a character, and makes her boldness and independence more credible later when she finds herself in unusual situations.